lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 ```

 Remember to rebuild your containers after adding the environment variable (otherwise your container won't see the newly
 added variable).
-Simply run the following on the command line:
+Simply run the following on the command line (ensure you're at the root directory for the Lexy repo):

 ```shell
 make update-dev-containers